Most carpet tapes will not damage your hardwood floors. In fact, it can actually help to protect your floors from wear and tear.

-How can You Safely Keep the Rug Corners Down on Hardwood Floors?
+How Can You Safely Keep the Rug Corners Down on Hardwood Floors?

 There are a few things you can do to keep the corners of your rugs down on hardwood floors.
-One is to use non-slip rug pads which we discussed above.
+One is to use non-slip rug pads, which we discussed above.

-Other than that you can use:
+Other than that, you can use the following:

 - Rug grippers